Haufe-Lexware/wicked.haufe.io/doc/creating-a-portal-configuration.md

 **Note**: We will mount this directory into the `docker` image for kickstarter, so this has to be technically possible.
 Depending on the `docker` type you are using, you will want to stick to a subdirectory of your user folder (`C:\Documents\<your user>` on Windows, `/Users/<your user>` on Mac OS X).
 This path will be referred to as `/path/to/repo` in the following sections.

+**Note for Windows**: As of docker 1.12, you will need to grant access to Docker to the drive you want to use for your configuration repository.
+When docker is running, right click the task bar icon, select "Settings...", then "Shared Drives" and tick the corresponding check box (see also issue #4).

 ### Step 3: Running the kickstarter

 We are now ready to start the kickstarter: